Issues

 But there's still a lot to do.
 The below are but a few examples of important items that must be addressed:

-• Bail Reform legislation must be passed!
+• Common Sense Bail Reform legislation must be passed!
 Bail and holding people pre-trial for months because they are too poor to make bail, while those with money go free, makes no sense, costs us millions of dollars and does nothing for public safety.
 Here is an op-ed I wrote about the issue when we were trying to get Bail Reform passed in 2019.
 Unfortunately it was defeated at the last minute but it needs to be pushed again.
+Let me be clear, I'm not in favor of just letting those accused out without accountability, but when well-off offenders can pay to get out but poor people - even before they are convicted - get to sit in jail for weeks is not a good use of taxpayer dollars.
+There is a better way and we need to break free from the special interest groups who are preventing this from happening.

 • Reforming mandatory minimum sentence requirements for non-violent, low-level offenders needs to be further reformed.